-As already mentioned, many parameters are network-dependent so that an experimental comparison of both the forwarder approach and the centralized server approach is necessarily limited to a few scenarios.
-No such limitations occur when comparing both approaches by using the theoretical results obtained in Sections 3 and 4.
-We will focus on the expected response time given by each approach and, more precisely, on their difference $\Delta T$ where $T_F$ and $T_S$ are given in (28) and (29), respectively.
+As already mentioned, many parameters are network-dependent so that an experimental comparison of both approaches is necessarily limited to a few scenarios.
+No such limitations occur when comparing them by using the theoretical results obtained in Sections 3 and 4.
+We will focus on the expected response time given by each approach and, more precisely, on their difference $\Delta T$ , namely, $\Delta T = T_F - T_S$ where $T_F$ and $T_S$ are given in (18) and (19), respectively.
 Four cases have been investigated corresponding to different values of the model parameters.
-Unless otherwise mentioned, the parameters have the values listed in Table 4.
-Each entry in Table 4 is the average value obtained over all experiments conducted on a LAN and on a MAN.
-In each case we have identified regions where $\Delta T = 0$ , which corresponds to situations where both schemes yield the same expected response (communication) times.
+Unless otherwise mentioned, the parameters have the values listed in Table 3.
+Each entry in Table 3 is the average value obtained over all experiments reported in Section 5.2.
+Notice that the ergodicity condition was always verified in our experiments.
+This can easily be explained by the fact that the migration of an agent over the network is achieved by sending several messages from the old site to the new one.
+Thus we always have $1/\delta > 1/\gamma$ .
+In each case we have identified regions where $\Delta T = 0$ , which corresponds to situations where both schemes yield the same expected response (communication) time.
 When $\Delta T > 0$ (resp. $\Delta T < 0$ ) the location server (resp. forwarding) scheme gives the best performance.
 Figure 8 displays the sign of $\Delta T$ in all four cases that we have investigated.